YonathanTE/MIS410_udsf_example/README.md

 Returns total number of visits in the browseYear by ID corresponding to userID

-NOTE: Each visit in a unique sessionID; and if there are not recorded browsing session in the browseYear - the returned value should be zero.
+NOTE: Each visit in a unique sessionID; and if they are not recorded browsing session in the browseYear - the returned value should be zero.
 Use starting code provided below:

 CREATE FUNCTION udsf_numVisitsInYear(